R&D Tax Incentive eligibility

 What expenses can I claim?

 Eligible expenses need to be directly associated with the experimental R&D activities being claimed.
 There are strict rules that define what can and cannot be claimed.
-It is important to note that these R&DTI rules are distinct from the rules governing what can be claimed in your company’s tax return.
+It is important to note that these R&D Tax Incentive rules are distinct from the rules governing what can be claimed in your company’s tax return.
 This means that your company accountant may not be familiar with this distinction.

-An R&D Tax Incentive consultant does not replace your company accountant (the roles are quite distinct) but will work closely with your accountant in managing your R&DTI application.
+An R&D Tax Incentive consultant does not replace your company accountant (the roles are quite distinct) but will work closely with your accountant in managing your R&D Tax Incentive application.

 How much do I need to spend on R&D?